-Tube amplifiers are a great piece of old-time technology that manages to stay relevant until today.
+Tube amplifiers are a great piece of old-time technology that have managed to stay relevant through the ages.
 One of the advantages of using them is the fact that you can tweak them to a great degree.
 For example, you can do tube rolling, which is the practice of individually personalizing each tube in the amp so that it performs to your personal taste.

 Why Get a Choke?